-We won’t know how the product sells until late next spring at the earliest, but we do know that 2014 Topps Archives baseball will again bring its share of quirkiness to the table.
-When it arrives right around Memorial Day, Archives will come eight cards per pack with 24 packs per box and ten boxes to a case.
-Each hobby box will hold two autographs.
+2014 Topps Archives baseball will again bring its share of quirkiness to the table.
+Archives was released Wednesday, bringing eight cards per pack with 24 packs per box and ten boxes to a case.
+Each hobby box will hold two autographs and cards of a certain movie star/collector will be randomly inserted.

 Case loaders include original Topps player contracts similar to those sold in the Topps Vault eBay auctions.

-The 2014 Topps Archives base set will consist of 250 cards, with the last 50 being short prints and the checklist including current stars, retired stars and top rookies.
-There will be four different vintage Topps set designed used in the base set:
+The base set will consist of 250 cards, with the last 50 being short prints and the checklist including current stars, retired stars and top rookies.
+There are four different vintage Topps set designed used in the base set:

 • 50 cards (1973 Topps Design) #’d 1 – 50